-As of June 30, 2006, our system of internal controls was not effective.
-If we fail to have an effective system of internal controls, we may not be able to accurately report our financial results or prevent fraud.
+If we fail to maintain an effective system of internal controls, we may not be able to accurately report our financial results or prevent fraud.

 Effective internal controls are necessary for us to provide reliable financial reports and effectively prevent fraud.
 Any inability to provide reliable financial reports or to detect and prevent fraud could harm our business.
 We have not yet completed implementing our current plans to improve internal controls over financial reporting and may be unable to remedy certain internal control weaknesses identified by our management and take other actions to maintain compliance with Section 404 of the Sarbanes Oxley Act of 2002.
-As of December 31, 2005, in connection with management's assessment of our internal controls, we, together with our independent auditors, identified a material weakness in internal controls over financial reporting at our industrial fasteners business.
-As of June 30, 2006, management determined that our disclosure controls and procedures remained ineffective.
-The control deficiencies identified related to a lack of timely, complete analysis and documentation in support of inventory valuation and related reserve accounts and incomplete analysis of past due customer accounts receivable and related documentation in support of accounts receivable reserves.
-The deficiencies noted resulted in adjustments being recorded to correctly state inventory valuation and accounts receivable reserve accounts.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Controls and Procedures."
 Our conclusions and actions relative to our control weaknesses may be subject to scrutiny in the future, including review by the Securities and Exchange Commission in connection with its ordinary course review of our public filings and disclosure.
 Inadequate internal controls could also cause investors to lose confidence in our reported financial information, which could have a negative effect on the trading price of our stock.
 We cannot assure you that we will be able to complete the work necessary to conclude that our internal controls are effective.